 Saving for your child’s college education can seem daunting, especially when you consider how quickly the costs can increase over the years.

 Just how much of an increase are we talking?
 Consider this: The average tuition and fees at public four-year colleges and universities went up by 13 percent between 2010-2015 and that was after a 24 percent increase between 2005-2010, according to the non-profit CollegeBoard.org.
-And there’s no end in sight, with some sources expecting tuition rates to more than double over the next 10 years.

 But one way parents in Michigan can avoid some of the sticker shock is to lock in today’s college credit pricing through the Michigan Education Trust, or MET.

 Often used in conjunction with other 529 college savings plans like the Michigan Education Savings Program, which can cover things like room and board, MET 529 prepaid tuition plans offer a simple way for families to save on tuition by buying college credits at today’s prices.